-If there is one drink that is most popular next to the water, that would most probably be coffee.
+If there is one drink that is most popular next to water, that would most probably be coffee.
 Nowadays, drinking coffee may be enjoyed either with a book on hand or talking with friends in a coffee shop.
 Coffee culture has been in so many varieties in different countries.
-One of the countries that significantly affect the culture because of coffee is Japan.
-Although Japan is well known for its tea culture and traditions, it is known to be a massive importer of coffee beans, one of the most significant coffee consumers in the world.
+One of the countries that significantly affect the culture because of coffee in Japan.
+Although Japan is well known for its tea culture and traditions, it is known to be a massive importer of coffee beans and one of the most significant coffee consumers in the world.
 Globally, they are the third country with the most revenue generated from coffee.
 Just think of the famous Ueshima Coffee Co. or that UCC with the red logo on a white background, whose coffee products and coffee shops are worldwide.
-This already evidences how coffee culture in Japan has impacted not just the social behavior of the Japanese but also in its economy.
-This article would tour you on the history of coffee culture in Japan.
+This already evidences how coffee culture in Japan has impacted not just the social behavior of the Japanese but also its economy.
+This article would tour you the history of coffee culture in Japan.

 However, everything was put on hold when World War II was ensured, and the nationalistic side of the Japanese was the most overall value at that time.
 Because of its restriction on the West's influence during that time, Japan banned all kinds of coffee importation.
 It was only after the war that the ban was lifted, and at this time, coffee was still a luxury product, mainly consumed by the upper class.

 Regardless of the Japanese’s nationalistic side, Western culture's influence in the country cannot be ignored.
 Both Boss and Roots, another coffee company, hired Hollywood celebrities like Tommy Lee Jones and Brad Pitt, respectively, which largely impacted the consumption of their coffee products.
-In 1980, Doutor Company opened its first coffee chain, and currently, you could find these chains in many train stations in Tokyo and Osaka.
+In 1980, Doutor Company opened its first coffee chain, and currently, you can find these chains in many train stations in Tokyo and Osaka.
 Doutor also introduced the “to go” concept in coffee, where consumers could bring their coffee wherever they may go.
 Even one may notice that Japanese adapted English terms for their coffee industry, such as “roast,” “drip,” “americano,” or “latte,” instead of inventing using their language.

 Many Japanese are still into smoking as to social behavior, considering the different stress factors and the impact of their weather.
 Because of this, coffee shops, especially those small ones, cater to those who prefer to smoke besides drinking coffee.
 This is one factor that local coffee shops could cater to since they do not need to follow protocols against smoking, such as Starbucks and McCafe of McDonald's.

 Speaking of Starbucks, while it only opened its very first shop in Ginza only in 1996, it took less than a decade to partner up with Suntory to sell Starbucks ’ canned coffees.
 The very first Starbucks coffee shop outside the United States is the one in Ginza.
 Around a thousand Starbucks coffee shops spurted around Japan, with most of them being a highlight because of the magnificent space and interior Starbucks allot for their shops.
-McCafe was also conceptualized and brought to Japan as a stand-alone shop instead of selling coffee as another McDonalds fast food restaurant product.
+McCafe was also conceptualized and brought to Japan as a stand-alone shop instead of selling coffee as another Mcdonalds' fast food restaurant product.
 This signifies how coffee has been a tremendous boom in Japan.
 Even another foreign coffee giant, Tully, had already entered Japan in 2007.